UoMCS/moodle-upgrade-vm/README.md

 Requirements
 ------------

- * Vagrant 1.4.x or later.
+ * Vagrant 1.3.5 or later.
  * VirtualBox 4.3.x or later.

+The VM has been tested with the following combination (both using Windows 7 as the host operating system):

+ * Vagrant 1.3.5 and VirtualBox 4.3.6
+ * Vagrant 1.5.1 and VirtualBox 4.3.10

 Vagrant box
 -----------